sagemath/trac_to_gh/Issue 5573.md

 # Issue 5573: genus2reduction interface has at least two problems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5573

 Original creator: was